After starting STELARA, call your doctor right away if you have any symptoms of an infection (see above).

 - have any new or changing lesions within psoriasis areas or on normal skin

 - are receiving or have received allergy shots, especially for serious allergic reactions

 - receive or have received phototherapy for your psoriasis

 - are pregnant or plan to become pregnant.
 It is not known if STELARA® will harm your unborn baby.
 You and your doctor should decide if you will take STELARA®.

 - are breast-feeding or plan to breast-feed.
 It is thought that STELARA® passes into your breast milk.
 You should not breast-feed while taking STELARA® without first talking to your doctor.

-Please read the Medication Guide for STELARA® and discuss any questions you have with your doctor.
+Please read the Full Prescribing Information, including the Medication Guide for STELARA®, and discuss any questions you have with your doctor.